Ashley Graham Goes Completely Naked In New Photoshoot

 Ashley Graham has been keeping herself pretty busy lately, as the plus size model has been enjoying the peak of her popularity.
 Graham has been modeling for more than a decade, but last year was the breakthrough year for her career.

 Apart from appearing on the cover of Vogue earlier this month for the first time in her career, Ashley Graham also recently launched her own lingerie collection and received her own Barbie doll.
-Besides, Michael Kors recently cast Graham to be the first-ever plus size model to walk on his runway.
+In addition, Michael Kors recently cast Graham to be the first-ever plus size model to walk on his runway.

-— I ❤ Fab Fashion ???? (@TheFabArmy) February 25, 2017
+— I ❤ Fab Fashion???? (@TheFabArmy) February 25, 2017

 But it’s probably the fact that Ashley Graham landed a sweet spot in the latest issue of Sports Illustrated that highlights her incredible start of this year.
 Shooting an exclusive video for the swimsuit magazine, Graham opened up about what it’s like being invited to do a photo shoot for the iconic magazine for three consecutive years, according to People magazine.

-While Ashley Graham has previously admitted that becoming Sports Illustrated‘s first size-16 cover girl “has completely changed my life,” the plus size model says that this year’s photo shoot gave her “high-end Vogue vibes.”
+While Ashley Graham has previously admitted that becoming Sports Illustrated‘s first size 16 cover girl “has completely changed my life,” the plus size model says that this year’s photo shoot gave her “high-end Vogue vibes.”

 “Not only is it sexy, but it’s also super editorial.”